Show basic statistics for data features.

 Once we have found a subset of potentially interesting features, or we have found features that we would like to exclude, we can simply select the features we want to keep.
 The widget outputs a new data set with only these features.

 Alternatively, if we want to store feature statistics, we can use the Statistics output and manipulate those values as needed.
-In this example, we simply select all the features and display the statistics in a table.
+In this example, we display the statistics in a table.